Yash-Kavaiya/Python-DSA/Vizuara/2_Install Python | Pycharm | Jupyter Notebook | VS Code.md

-Here are clean GitHub-flavored markdown notes that cover installing Python on macOS and Windows, verifying the install, running the first program, executing scripts from the terminal/IDLE, and using key IDEs/editors like PyCharm, Jupyter, Anaconda Navigator, and VS Code.[1][2][3][4][5][6]

 ### Overview 📊
 - The goal is to set up Python locally, run a first script, and choose a productive editor/IDE workflow for learning data structures and algorithms in Python.[1]
-- The notes include step-by-step installs, verification commands, quick REPL usage, script execution, and editor tooling with PyCharm, Jupyter Notebook, Anaconda Navigator, and VS Code.[2][3][4][5][6]
+- The notes include step-by-step installs, verification commands, quick REPL usage, script execution, and editor tooling with PyCharm, Jupyter Notebook, Anaconda Navigator, and VS Code.

 ### Install Python ⚙️
-- macOS and Windows installers are provided on the official Python Downloads page, which auto-detects the OS and offers the latest stable version.[1]
+- macOS and Windows installers are provided on the official Python Downloads page, which auto-detects the OS and offers the latest stable version.
-- On Windows, installers include pip and optionally add the Python launcher and IDLE during setup, enabling a complete environment out of the box.[3]
+- On Windows, installers include pip and optionally add the Python launcher and IDLE during setup, enabling a complete environment out of the box.

 ### Verify Installation ✅
 - On macOS/Linux, verify with: `python3 --version` in Terminal to confirm the installed version.[1]
 - On Windows, verify with either `python --version` or the launcher `py --version` in Command Prompt or PowerShell.[3]

 ### First Program in IDLE 💡
-- IDLE is Python’s built-in editor and shell that ships with the standard Python installer, making it an easy place to write and run simple programs.[2]
+- IDLE is Python’s built-in editor and shell that ships with the standard Python installer, making it an easy place to write and run simple programs
-- Launch IDLE, open the shell, and run `print("Hello, World!")`, or create a new file in the editor and press F5 to execute.[2]
+- Launch IDLE, open the shell, and run `print("Hello, World!")`, or create a new file in the editor and press F5 to execute.

 ### Run Scripts from Terminal ⚡
-- On macOS/Linux, place a script like `intro.py` in a folder and run it with `python3 intro.py` from that folder’s terminal.[1]
+- On macOS/Linux, place a script like `intro.py` in a folder and run it with `python3 intro.py` from that folder’s terminal.
-- On Windows, run scripts from Command Prompt or PowerShell using `python intro.py` or the launcher `py intro.py`, not from inside the Python REPL.[3]
+- On Windows, run scripts from Command Prompt or PowerShell using `python intro.py` or the launcher `py intro.py`, not from inside the Python REPL.

-> Important: Execute `.py` files from the system shell (cmd/PowerShell/Terminal), not from inside the interactive Python prompt.[3]
+> Important: Execute `.py` files from the system shell (cmd/PowerShell/Terminal), not from inside the interactive Python prompt.

 ### Windows Tips: The py Launcher ⚠️
 - The Windows launcher `py` lets multiple Python versions coexist and allows selecting a specific version with switches like `py -3.11` or running scripts via `py script.py`.[3]
-- Prefer `py` on Windows if multiple Python versions are installed to avoid PATH conflicts and ensure predictable execution.[3]
+- Prefer `py` on Windows if multiple Python versions are installed to avoid PATH conflicts and ensure predictable execution.

 ### Jupyter Notebook 📝
-- Install Jupyter with `pip install notebook` and start it with `jupyter notebook`, which opens a web-based environment ideal for data science workflows.[6]
+- Install Jupyter with `pip install notebook` and start it with `jupyter notebook`, which opens a web-based environment ideal for data science workflows.
-- Create a new Python 3 notebook, write a cell such as `print("Hello, world")`, and run it with Shift+Enter to see output inline.[6]
+- Create a new Python 3 notebook, write a cell such as `print("Hello, world")`, and run it with Shift+Enter to see output inline.

 ### Anaconda Navigator 🚀
-- Anaconda provides a distribution that bundles Python, Jupyter, and common data science libraries into an integrated environment for streamlined setup.[4]
+- Anaconda provides a distribution that bundles Python, Jupyter, and common data science libraries into an integrated environment for streamlined setup.
-- Anaconda Navigator offers a GUI to launch tools like Jupyter and manage environments and packages without using the command line.[4]
+- Anaconda Navigator offers a GUI to launch tools like Jupyter and manage environments and packages without using the command line.

 ### VS Code Setup 🎯
-- Install the Python extension and select the interpreter using the “Python: Select Interpreter” command from the Command Palette for correct execution and language features.[5]
+- Install the Python extension and select the interpreter using the “Python: Select Interpreter” command from the Command Palette for correct execution and language features.
-- VS Code’s integrated terminal runs the active interpreter, and “Run Python File in Terminal” respects the selected environment to execute scripts reliably.[5]
+- VS Code’s integrated terminal runs the active interpreter, and “Run Python File in Terminal” respects the selected environment to execute scripts reliably.

 ### PyCharm (IDE) 🔥
-- PyCharm is a full-featured Python IDE suitable for web, data, and AI/ML work, with free core features and an option to try Pro capabilities.[7]
+- PyCharm is a full-featured Python IDE suitable for web, data, and AI/ML work, with free core features and an option to try Pro capabilities.
-- Download and install PyCharm, then create a project, add a Python file, and use the green Run button to execute code with intelligent assistance and project tooling.[7]
+- Download and install PyCharm, then create a project, add a Python file, and use the green Run button to execute code with intelligent assistance and project tooling.

 ### macOS vs Windows quick commands
 | Task | macOS/Linux | Windows |